-103. Renewal of expired licence
+103 Renewal of expired licence

-A person whose high risk work licence has expired may apply for a renewal of that licence - the As licence has expired, the applicant cannot carry out the work covered by the licence until the licence is renewed.
-An application made after a period referred to in paragraph (a) or (b) would be application for a new licence under regulation 87.
-See section 268 of the Act for offences relating to the giving of false or misleading information under the Act or these regulations.
+A person whose high risk work licence has expired may apply for a renewal of that licence:

+- (a) within 12 months after the expiry of the licence; or - (b) if the person satisfies the regulator that exceptional circumstances exist-within any longer period that the regulator allows. - Note 1: As the licence has expired, the applicant cannot carry out the work covered by the licence until the licence is renewed.
+An application made after a period referred to in paragraph (a) or (b) would be an application for a new licence under regulation 87. - Note 2: See section 268 of the Act for offences relating to the giving of false or misleading information under the Act or these Regulations.